 Note The version of the destination instance must be the same as or later than that of the source instance.
 If you want to synchronize data between different versions of instances, make sure that the versions of the source and destination instances are compatible.
 For example, you can create a destination pay-as-you-go instance to verify the compatibility between the source and destination instances.
 Then, you can release this instance or change the billing method of the instance to subscription.

 - The available storage space of the destination ApsaraDB for Redis instance is larger than the total size of the data in the source Redis database.

 - If the source Redis database is deployed in a cluster architecture, all nodes of the

 PSYNCcommand and share the same password.

-- DTS uses the resources of the source and destination databases during full data synchronization.
+- DTS uses the resources of the source and destination instances during initial full data synchronization.
 This may increase the loads of the database servers.
-If you migrate a large volume of data or if the server specifications cannot meet your requirements, database services may become unavailable.
+If you migrate a large amount of data or if the server specifications cannot meet your requirements, database services may become unavailable.
 Before you synchronize data, evaluate the impact of data synchronization on the performance of the source and destination instances.
 We recommend that you synchronize data during off-peak hours.

 - If an expiration policy is enabled for some keys in the source database, these keys

 may not be deleted in a timely manner after they expired.
 Therefore, the number of